m-lab/website/_pages/fast_tables_migration.md

 # Migrating to Current M-Lab Tables and Views

 In March 2016, M-Lab launched new M-Lab BigQuery Fast tables which offered faster performance and a simpler data schema than the previous per-month legacy tables.
-In late 2017 to early 2018, M-Lab transitioned to new BigQuery tables as a part of updating to an open-source pipeline.
+In late 2017 to early 2018, M-Lab transitioned to new BigQuery tables as a part of updating to an open source pipeline.

 This guide walks users through the process of converting BigQuery SQL queries from **Legacy Monthly** or **Fast Tables** to take advantage of the new features of our most current tables and views.
 For reference, our past tables were stored in a special project `plx.google` and had the structure below: